Chow group of 0-cycles with modulus and higher dimensional class field theory

 Using classical class field theory for curves over finite fields, Theorem~II is translated into the language of higher dimensional class field theory over finite fields, and follows from Theorem~III explained below.
 Instead of the class group involving higher $K$-theory which was used in earlier work, see \cite{KS} for example, we use a relative Chow group of zero cycles with modulus.

-The principle idea is to describe the abelian fundamental group $\piab U$ of $U$ in terms of the Chow group $\CXD$ with modulus $D$, where $D$ is an effective Cartier divisor with support $|D|$ in $X\setminus U$.
+The principal idea is to describe the abelian fundamental group $\piab U$ of $U$ in terms of the Chow groups $\CXD$ with modulus $D$, where $D$ is an effective Cartier divisor with support $|D|$ in $X\setminus U$.
 We define

 where $Z_0(U)$ is the group of zero-cycles on $U$ and $Z$ ranges over the integral closed curves on $U$.
 Here $\div_Z:k(Z)^\times \to Z_0(U) $ is the divisor map on the function field $k(Z)$.
 The group $k(Z)_{D}^\times$ is the congruence subgroup of elements of $k(Z)^\times$ which are congruent to $1$ modulo the ideal $I_D=\cO_X (-D)$ at all infinite places of $k(Z)$.